 The inferior performers are always trying to impress you.
 They make it about them.
 This is true of inferior actors.
 By which I mean actors who are perhaps competent; talented, if not highly so; who get rave reviews; who can do something most people couldn’t, but who are not really great and are usually overrated.
 Skilled at their craft, but you know they’re acting.

 They manage somehow to always call attention to themselves and their mannerisms, their “tricks,” like a vain musician or conductor perhaps showing off.

-I’m Dustin Hoffman playing Benjamin Braddock.
+I’m Dustin Hoffman playing Benjamin Braddock in The Graduate.
 I’ve got the wide-eyed innocence of a young man having his first sexual experiences down.
 Or Ratso Rizzo.
 I can do the raspy voice and a limp.

 I’m Jeremy Irons playing Charles Rider or Claus von Bülow.
 I’m always raising my eyebrows.
 I’m affecting jejune awe; or, conversely, hauteur and world-weary disdain of the disillusioned middle aged middling artist.

 I’m Meryl Streep playing Sophie Zawistowski in Sophie’s Choice.
 Note, moviegoer, that I’ve mastered a Polish-American accent.

 I’m Jane Fonda playing a hooker in Klute.
 See me chew gum, “go through the motions” in bed, and look tough.